 Psoriasis Treatment in Coral Gables

 Psoriasis is a skin disorder characterized by red patches of skin with white scales, which are created due to an overproduction of skin cells.
 When skin cells are formed too quickly, they result in rough patches of built-up dead skin.
-This is not only uncomfortable, it can be itchy and painful as well.
+This is not only uncomfortable, but it can also be itchy and painful.
 Often, psoriasis flares up without any obvious trigger and with no consistently predictable way to foresee the skin’s behavior.
 For these reasons, psoriasis can be one of the most troublesome skin conditions.
-However, dermatologists and skin care professionals can often provide effective ways to manage psoriasis.
+However, dermatologists and skincare professionals can often provide effective ways to manage psoriasis.

 What are the different types of psoriasis?

 The most common forms of psoriasis include:

 - Plaque psoriasis – the most common type of psoriasis, causing loose scales and itching in the flare-up region

 - Guttate psoriasis – characterized by small red dots that usually occur on the torso or arms

 - Inverse psoriasis – occurs on folds of the skin and appear shiny and bright red in color

 - Pustular psoriasis – flare-ups occur on the hands, palms, or feet and appear as tiny red blisters and scales

 There are a number of potential causes for psoriasis, but according to recent research, the main cause is an immune system abnormality.
 Most people report their psoriasis flares up in response to an external factor, which may include: